 - Establish monitoring systems and practices to detect early warning signals of any potential crisis situation.
 Many organizations use crisis management tools.

 - Specify who will be the spokesperson(s) in the event of a crisis.

 - Provide a list of key emergency contacts.

 - Document who will need to be notified in the event of a crisis and how that notification will be made.

-- Identify a process to assess the incident, its potential severity and how it will impact the building and employees.
+- Identify a process to assess the incident, its potential severity, and how it will affect the building and employees.

 - Identify procedures to respond to the crisis and emergency assembly points where employees can go.